hughperkins/coriander/doc/advanced_usage.md

 ## Runtime options

+### `CL_GPUOFFSET`: choosing GPU

 At runtime, you can use the environment variable `CL_GPUOFFSET` to choose gpu, eg:
 - `CL_GPUOFFSET=1`: use the second gpu (index `1`)
 - `CL_GPUOFFSET=2`: use the third gpu (index `2`)

+### `COCL_OFFSETS_32BIT`: for beignet

+On beignet, you should do `export OFFSETS_32BIT=1`, before running any Coriander-based program.
+Otherwise, you will get weird results and/or crashes.

+Technical details: this changes how memory buffer offsets are sent to the kernels.
+By default, they are passed as 64-bit integers.
+With this environment variable set, they will be transferred as 32-bit unsigned ints.
+Obviously this limits the size of memory buffers that can be used, but at least it will run :-)